Nakba Day: Other commemorations

-Meron Benvenisti writes that it was "…Israeli Arabs who taught the residents of the territories to commemorate Nakba Day."
+Meron Benvenisti writes that it was "Israeli Arabs who taught the residents of the territories to commemorate Nakba Day."
 Palestinians in the occupied territories were called upon to commemorate 15 May as a day of national mourning by the Palestine Liberation Organization's United National Command of the Uprising during the First Intifada in 1988.
 The day was inaugurated by Yasser Arafat in 1998.

 The event is often marked by speeches and rallies by Palestinians in Israel, the West Bank and Gaza, in Palestinian refugee camps in Arab states, and in other places around the world.
-Protests at times develop into clashes between Palestinians and the Israel Defense Forces in the West Bank and Gaza Strip.
+Sometimes clashes develop between Palestinians and the Israel Defense Forces in the West Bank and Gaza Strip.
 In 2003 and 2004, there were demonstrations in London and New York City.
-In 2002, Zochrot was established to organize events raising the awareness of the Nakba in Hebrew so as to bring Palestinians and Israelis closer to a true reconciliation.
+In 2002, Zochrot was established to organize events raising the awareness of the Nakba in Hebrew so as to bring Palestinians and Israelis closer to reconciliation.
 The name is the Hebrew feminine plural form of "remember".

-On Nakba Day 2011, Palestinians and other Arabs from the West Bank, Gaza Strip, Lebanon and Syria marched towards their respective borders, or ceasefire lines and checkpoints in Israeli-occupied territories, to mark the event.
+On Nakba Day 2011, Palestinians and other Arabs from the West Bank, Gaza Strip, Lebanon, and Syria marched toward their respective borders, or ceasefire lines and checkpoints in Israeli-occupied territories, to mark the event.
 At least twelve Palestinians and supporters were killed and hundreds wounded as a result of shootings by the Israeli Army.
-The Israeli army opened fire after thousands of Syrian protesters tried to forcibly enter the Israeli-occupied Golan Heights resulting in what AFP described as one of the worst incidents of violence there since the 1974 truce accord.
-The IDF said troops "fired selectively" towards "hundreds of Syrian rioters" injuring an unspecified number in response to them crossing onto the Israeli side.
+The Israeli army opened fire after thousands of Syrian protesters tried to forcibly enter the Israeli-occupied Golan Heights, resulting in what AFP called one of the worst incidents of violence there since the 1974 truce accord.
+The IDF said troops "fired selectively" at "hundreds of Syrian rioters", injuring some.
 According to the BBC, the 2011 Nakba Day demonstrations were given impetus by the Arab Spring.
 During the 2012 commemoration, thousands of Palestinian demonstrators protested in cities and towns across the West Bank and Gaza Strip.
-Protesters threw stones at Israeli soldiers guarding checkpoints in East Jerusalem who then fired rubber bullets and tear gas in response.
-In 2021, Nakba Day occurred during the 2021 Israel–Palestine crisis and at least 29 Palestinians were injured by Israeli security forces in the West Bank according to Al Jazeera English.
+Protesters threw stones at Israeli soldiers guarding checkpoints in East Jerusalem, who fired rubber bullets and tear gas in response.
+In 2021, Nakba Day occurred during the 2021 Israel–Palestine crisis and at least 29 Palestinians were injured by Israeli security forces in the West Bank, according to Al Jazeera English.